 Neck pain can be related to tight muscles, degenerative changes in your spine, nerve compression, or a combination of factors.
+If you’ve been experiencing this type of pain and find that it is affecting your quality of life, come to our clinic to receive effective neck pain treatment.
 Dr. Liphard D’Souza is a board-certified neurologist and pain management specialist who leads the team at Neuropathy Treatment Clinic of Oklahoma in Tulsa.
 He can determine the cause of your neck pain and create a treatment strategy that helps resolve your symptoms and gets you moving pain-free without surgery.
+When we treat neck pain, we use a special therapy that relieves discomfort and addresses the underlying cause.
+Our customized treatment is safe & works well for most patients.
+Get relief from pain.
 Call today to schedule an appointment with Dr. D’Souza or book your visit online.

 Neck (cervical) pain can be due to a single issue or a combination of underlying problems.
 For instance, your pain may be due to muscular strain caused by holding your head at certain angles as you work at a desk job.